AdiNarendra98/AI-for-Fashion/iDresser-An AI Based Fashion Assistant/README.md

 ## 💡Challenges Faced and Learnings

-- Had very basic knowledge of Deep Learning before the Microsoft Engage Program's qualification announcement.
-Spentquality time on learning the new concepts attached to Deep Learning and then began the design-build process of this project.

 - Had to learn streamlit for creating graphical UI.

-- Setting the dependencies with proper version is the most critical.
+- Setting the dependencies with proper versions demanded a lot of time.

 ## 📚Resources